Audio tools: MP3 tag editor, M3U playlist generators, audio converters Audio tools: MP3 tag editor, M3U playlist generators, audio converters

 Links

-How I can create PLS playlist with my MP3 files?
+How can I create PLS playlist with my MP3 files?

-How I can generate PLS playlist?
+How can I generate PLS playlist?

 M3U playlist format on AssistantTools.com.